dojot/dojot/util/microservice-sdk/js/README.md

 * ts: timestamp in unix format
 * sid: service identification
-* rid: request identification (optional metadata)
 * level: error, warn, info or debug
 * rid: request identifier (optional metadata)
 * message: message in string format
-* fine: file of the log message (optional metadata)
+* file: file of the log message (optional metadata)
 * line: line of the log message (optional metadata)
-* extra: any additional data - user specific (optional metadada)
+* extra: any additional data aggregated in an object - user specific (optional metadada)

 The transports ('console' and 'file') are shared by all instances of the wrapper.
 So, any change in the transports will affect all instances.